Leadership and culture

 use technology in learning.

-There were no meeting areas between the organization
+There were no meeting areas between the

-managers and the people who working with them.
+organization managers and the people who working

 The organizations had managers of instructions and